zowe/docs-site/docs/user-guide/configure-instance-directory.md

 ### Keystore configuration

 - `KEYSTORE_DIRECTORY`: This is a path to a USS folder containing the certificate that Zowe uses to identify itself and encrypt https:// traffic to its clients accessing REST APIs or web pages.
-This also contains a trust store used to hold the public keys of any z/OS services that Zowe is communicating to, such as z/OSMF.
-The keystore directory must be create the first time Zowe is installed onto a z/OS system and it can be shared between different Zowe runtimes.
-For more information on how to create a keystore directory see [Configuring Zowe certificates](configure-certificates.md)
+This also contains a truststore used to hold the public keys of any z/OS services that Zowe is communicating to, such as z/OSMF.
+The keystore directory must be created the first time Zowe is installed onto a z/OS system and it can be shared between different Zowe runtimes.
+For more information about how to create a keystore directory, see [Configuring Zowe certificates](configure-certificates.md).

 ### Address space names